vistasunil/CT_DevOps_live_Module4/Hands-on/6-Docker-swarm.md

 ![image](https://user-images.githubusercontent.com/37858762/235762604-52bb0a07-18c7-4ca8-9def-668a3f538a89.png)

-Copy the token to clipboard.
+Copy the join-command to clipboard.

 ### Step 2: Now we will start a new session as worker, and we will join the swarm that we just created.
 Paste the copied token shown below.